-While our ending Pay-TV subscriber count as of March 31, 2020 was adjusted for the one-time removal of 250,000 commercial subscribers, discussed above, gross new Pay-TV subscriber activations, net Pay-TV subscriber additions/losses and Pay-TV churn rate for the period ended March 31, 2020 were not adjusted for the impact of COVID-19.
-We cannot predict when these commercial accounts will be able to fully reopen, how many will return or when they may return to active subscriber status, and there can be no assurance that they will return.
-We currently do not expect to incur any significant expenses in connection with the re-activation of returning commercial accounts.
-Accordingly, the reactivation of these commercial accounts will adjust our ending subscriber count in future periods and will not be recorded as gross new Pay-TV subscriber activations for the period in which they return.
+We have not incurred and do not expect to incur any significant expenses in connection with the return of these commercial accounts and accordingly, these commercial accounts were added to our ending subscriber count and were not recorded as gross new Pay-TV subscriber activations.
+We cannot predict when the remaining commercial accounts will be able to fully reopen, how many will return or when they may return to active subscriber status, and there can be no assurance that they will return.
 We continue to assess the impact of COVID-19 and cannot predict with certainty the impact to our subscriber base, gross new DISH TV subscribers and our DISH TV churn rate as a result of, among other things, higher unemployment and lower discretionary spending and our reduced ability to perform our in-home service operations due to the impact of social distancing.
 As such, given the dynamic nature of this situation, we cannot reasonably estimate the impacts of COVID-19 on our financial condition and results of operations.